instana/go-sensor/README.md

 #### Metrics Transmission Interval

 Metrics are transmitted to the Instana Agent at a configurable interval.
+The interval depends on the deployment environment.

+##### Standard (Host Agent) Deployments

-The interval is configured through the agent's `configuration.yaml` file.
+The interval is configured through the Instana Agent's `configuration.yaml` file.

 **Configuration:**